Module LineModeler

 sigmaApriori=0.10 0.25

-The 3d structure lines can then by derived simply by passing the path and name of the configuration file.
+The 3d structure lines can then by derived simply by passing the path and name of the configuration file as well as the path names of the point cloud (inFile), of the 2d line approximations (approxFile) and of the resulting 3D structure lines (outFile).

 The resulting 3D structure lines are plotted in Figure 1 together with the original 3D point cloud.